e-c-k-e-r/vall-e/README.md

 As training under `deepspeed` and Windows is not (easily) supported, under your `config.yaml`, simply change `trainer.backend` to `local` to use the local training backend.

-Creature comforts like `float16`, `amp`, and multi-GPU training *should* work, but extensive testing still needs to be done to ensure it all functions.
+Creature comforts like `float16`, `amp`, and multi-GPU training *should* work under the `local` backend, but extensive testing still needs to be done to ensure it all functions.

-#### Training Caveats

-Unfortunately, efforts to train a *good* foundational model seems entirely predicated on a good dataset.
-My dataset might be too fouled with:
-* too short utterances: trying to extrapolate longer contexts seems to utterly fall apart from just the `text` being too long.
-  + It might help to, instead, initially train with smaller utterances, train for two epochs, then increase the each sample length.
-    - This does seem to help speed up the model "learning" better.
-* too tightly trimmed utterances: there being little to no space at the start and end might harm associating `<s>` and `</s>` tokens with empty utterances.
-* a poorly mapped phoneme mapping: I naively crafted my own phoneme mapping, where a HuggingFace tokenizer might supply a better token mapping.
-  + This seems remedied with settling for using a HuggingFace tokenizer to handle everything.
-* having a unified AR and NAR model might sound too convenient, but each task may lobotomize the other, due to the nature of things.
-  + This *might* be remedied with better sequence formatting, or separate embeddings for the AR/NAR

 #### Backend Architectures